Chinese ink on paper

 7.4 x 9.6 in

-This early painting is done in the style of the Chinese brush paintings, therefore it is less realistic than later paintings.
+This early painting is done in the style of the Chinese brush paintings.
 It has bold brush strokes and simple lines in black ink like Chinese art since the Song Dynasty.

 The red Chinese stamp is “David” in Chinese (DaWei 大伟) in Han Dynasty characters.
 The Chinese seal (Chinese artist signature stamps) is the traditional way of authenticating Chinese art.